The CDF has powers to consider and approve various matters under the Defence Act 1903 for ADF conditions of service.

-The CDF and Secretary have authorised specified persons to exercise these powers on their behalf.
+The CDF has authorised holding, occupying or performing the duties of specified positions to exercise these powers on their behalf.
 These authorisations are made under an instrument of authorisation.

-A person who has been authorised by the CDF or Secretary to act on their behalf is acting solely on behalf of the CDF or Secretary.
+A person who has been authorised by the CDF to act on their behalf is acting solely on behalf of the CDF.
 They do not exercise these powers in their own right.
-The effect of this is that a decision by an authorised person is, at law, a decision by the CDF or Secretary.
+The effect of this is that a decision by an authorised person is, at law, a decision by the CDF.

-A person who has been authorised by the CDF or Secretary, cannot delegate their authorised decision making powers to another person.
-Any decisions made by a person who has not been authorised by the CDF or Secretary are not legally effective.
+A person who has been authorised by the CDF, cannot delegate their authorised decision making powers to another person.
+Any decisions made by a person who has not been authorised by the CDF are not legally effective.

-The Instrument sets out the full list of who is authorised to exercise certain discretions for and on behalf of CDF in determinations made under sections 58B and 58H of the Defence Act 1903.
+Instrument of Authorisation 2021/1 sets out the full list of who is authorised to exercise certain discretions for and on behalf of CDF in determinations made under sections 58B and 58H of the Defence Act 1903.
 Decisions of this kind normally require the decision-maker to use judgement in applying the rules to a particular case.

-To find out when the Principal Instruments of Authorisation were amended and which amending Instrument of Authorisation made the change, the amendment notes for the Principal Instruments list the sections and the amending instrument that made the change.
+The CDF's Instruments of Authorisation and Assistant Secretary of People Policy and Employment Conditions Instrument of Delegation are regularly amended and to find out when the Principal Instruments were amended and which amending instrument made the change, the amendment notes for the Principal Instruments list the sections and the amending instrument that made the change.